Operads, modules over walled Brauer categories, and Koszul complexes: Operads and -modules

-Here, we use a definition of operads that corresponds to working with the partial compositions.
-Moreover, we do not require that the operad should have a unit.
+Below, we use a definition of operads that corresponds to working with the partial compositions.
 For this, rather than work in $\kk \fb$-modules (after modifying variance as above), we work with $\kk (\tfb)$-modules, by setting:

-\begin{rem} This passage to $\kk(\tfb)$-modules may seem artificial.
-However, it is essential for allowing the structures to be encoded by modules over the appropriate (twisted) $\kk$-linearization of the downward walled Brauer category.
-It is the price that one must pay for not restricting to connected graphs. \end{rem}
+\begin{rem} This usage of $\kk(\tfb)$-modules may seem artificial.
+However, it is necessary for allowing the structures to be encoded by modules over the appropriate (twisted) $\kk$-linearization of the downward walled Brauer category.
+Moreover, this framework becomes essential when one generalizes from operads to {\em dioperads}, as in \cite{2026arXiv260413750P}. \end{rem}

 \begin{exam} In the $\kk (\tfb)$-module framework, $I$ is supported on $(\mathbf{1}, \mathbf{1})$ with value $\kk$; the latter is denoted $\kk _{(\mathbf{1}, \mathbf{1})}$. \end{exam}